eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 - dPoPSigner: An optional way of singing DPoP JWTs.
 If not provided DPoP is off.
 If provided, it will be used only if Credential Issuer advertises this feature
 - parUsage: An indication to not use PAR endpoint or use it if advertised by the credential issuer
 - clock: Wallet/Caller clock.
+- issuerMetadataPolicy: Wallet policy concerning Credential Issuer metadata.
+Possible options:
+  - `IssuerMetadataPolicy.RequireSigned`: require the presence of signed metadata and use only values from signed metadata
+  - `IssuerMetadataPolicy.PreferSigned`: presence of signed metadata is optional, if present values from signed metadata take precedence
+  - `IssuerMetadataPolicy.IgnoreSigned`: signed metadata are ignored

+Trust between the Wallet and the Signer of the signed metadata advertised by the Credential Issuer is established using one of the following ways:
+- `IssuerTrust.ByPublicKey`: trusting the public key used to sign the metadata
+- `IssuerTrust.ByCertificateChain` trusting a certificate chain, the leaf certificate of which must contain the public key used to sign the metadata - in this case the Signed JWT must contain the 'x5c' header claim

 ```kotlin
 import eu.europa.ec.eudi.openid4vci.*